FreneyStudios/FS-DOS-2/README.md

+# Important
+We tried to compile this good-looking piace of software for it's Linux like style with GCC, Make, Nasm and core'utils.

+But compilation failed so this is just for reference.

+The code is untouched

+# Old README
 # Cave-Like Operating System
 cavOS is a POSIX-compliant operating system in C. An active effort of making a full OS, with a simple and readable codebase.